watertap-org/watertap/docs/how_to_guides/how_to_use_loopTool_to_explore_flowsheets.rst

 2. The *initialization_function* (ro_init)- This function should initialize the model and set it up for optimization or simulation run.

    If the user enables update_sweep_params_before_init option (default: False), the Parameter Sweep tool (and loopTool) will update the parameters on the model tree that are being swept across before calling initialize as well as before solving the model.
 In the current example, we will use the default setting.

-      Your initialization function should also be used to prepare the model for solving or optimization run, and thus should call on any additional functions to do so.
+   *Your initialization function should also be used to prepare the model for solving or optimization run, and thus should call on any additional functions to do so.
 In our example, a function “optimize_set_up” needs to be called before we run actual optimization.
 This function unfixes variables we want to optimize and fixes those that should be fixed.
-For PS/LoopTool, it does not matter if you are planning to do optimization (>0 DOFS) or simulation (0 DOFs) and as such you can setup the model to do either here in.
+For PS/LoopTool, it does not matter if you are planning to do optimization (>0 DOFS) or simulation (0 DOFs) and as such you can setup the model to do either here in.*

 3. The *optimize_function* this function will run your optimization or simulation, and should return the result.
 In general, you are free to include tests to see if result is optimal, but PS/loopTool will do that check before saving data from the solution.
 A common error is to have an optimization function that does not return a result, resulting in all of the solves failing during run, even if the model is successfully solved.

+   *The optimize function can include complex solution steps beyond just running the solve call.
+For example, a user can specify in the optimize function to first solve a model using a continuous approach, followed by a resolve with discrete choices.
+The user just needs to remember that PS tool will update the sweep parameters only before the call, but not verify that they were applied.*

 An example of the functions setup for use with loopTool for RO_with_energy_recovery flowsheet example.

 .. code-block::